robingta/nsaa-doc-judges-level-2/source/pages/application-to-judge-district-and-state.rst

 .. image:: ../images/application_to_judges.png

-By clicking **"Aplication to Judge Districts & State"** will take you to the Online Rules Meetings page.
+By clicking **"Application to Judge Districts & State"** will take you to the Online Rules Meetings page.

 .. thumbnail:: ../images/apps_to_judges_pp.png
   :title: Aplication to Judge Districts & State for Play Production.